HabitatFramework/UserGuide/functions/functions.rst

 * Select the feature of interest in the GIS layer.
 * Return to the HLU main window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Click |selectonmap| :guilabel:`Select Current INCID on Map`.
-All the features associated with the current INCID will be displayed as shown in the **left** part of the figure :ref:`figLSFD`.
+All the features associated with the current INCID will be displayed as shown in the **left** part of the figure :ref:`figFLSFD`.

 .. raw:: latex